The Five Most Common Financial Questions: Answered | Wealthsimple

 So, all that taken into account, a portfolio like the ones Wealthsimple builds has historically earned between 3 to 5 percent returns above inflation, depending how much risk you take.

-Short answer: you should always have an emergency fund tucked away in a safe, easily accessible place like our own Wealthsimple Save account.
+Short answer: you should always have an emergency fund tucked away in a safe, easily accessible place.
 We suggest at least three to six months of living expenses that's in a safe place, just in case something happens to prevent you from earning money for a time.

 If you still have questions about these questions — or have completely different questions — drop us a line.
 Or, if you're one of those contemporary people who'd rather avoid contact with other humans, just wait for part two: the second five most asked questions!